Updated: January 24, 2024 - 6 min read

-Eric Ries developed the idea of MVP, and described it as “the minimum viable product is that version of a new product which allows a team to collect the maximum amount of validated learning about customers with the least effort.”
+Eric Ries, author of The Lean Startup developed the idea of MVP, and described it like this: “the minimum viable product is that version of a new product which allows a team to collect the maximum amount of validated learning about customers with the least effort.”

 While some companies prefer to use their MVP as a closed beta for testing only, other lean startups actually launch their MVP as the first version of their product.

 🚀 MVP: Minimum Viable Product – this is a version of your product that you first launch to your customers.
 It has the bare minimum number of features to solve their problem, and is most commonly used as a testing tool only.

 ❤️ MLP: Minimum Lovable Product – similar to an MVP, but with more thought and care taken in design and UI.
 It aims to solve the problem but also delight.

 💰 MMP: Minimum Marketable Product – this is the version of your MVP (or MLP) which you’ll push to market.

 What exactly is an MLP?

 A Minimum Lovable Product goes beyond asking ‘how do we fix customer’s problems?’ by also asking ‘how do we delight them along the way?’